-Research Note 16: Forestry and surface water acidifiaction, reviews the evidence of the role of tree species, planting scale and design.
-It covers the identification and protection of vulnerable areass, use of critical load and site impact assessments, research and monitoring, and measures to promote recovery.
+Research Note 16: Forestry and surface water acidification, reviews the evidence of the role of tree species, planting scale and design.
+It covers the identification and protection of vulnerable areas, use of critical load and site impact assessments, research and monitoring, and measures to promote recovery.

 To study the effects forests and forestry on water quality and the water environment across spatial and temporal scales.

 To discover ways in which forestry and forests can contribute improvements to the water environment.